Aliciawyse/bootcamp_week1/03-MoreHTML_practice/README.md

+__Check out my work for this project on Codepen: https://codepen.io/alibar/pen/gxgMpY__

 # Instructions

 * Create a basic HTML page with your own information that looks similar to the design shown on screen.